demisto/content/Packs/ThreatGrid/Integrations/ThreatGrid/README.md

 Query and upload samples to Cisco threat grid.
-This integration was integrated and tested with version xx of Cisco Secure Malware Analytics (Threat Grid)
+This integration was integrated and tested with version 2 of Cisco Secure Malware Analytics (Threat Grid)

 ## Configure Cisco Secure Malware Analytics (Threat Grid) on Cortex XSOAR